alexferl/echo-jwt/README.md

 	// Optional.
 Defaults to "refresh_token".
 	ContextKey string

+    // ContextKeyEncoded defines the key that will be used to store the encoded
+    // refresh token on the echo.Context when the token is successfully parsed.
+    // Optional.
+Defaults to "refresh_token_encoded".
+    ContextKeyEncoded string

 	// CookieKey defines the key that will be used to read the refresh token
 	// from an HTTP cookie.
 	// Optional.
 Defaults to "refresh_token".